Data Types

 Transcodes the audio to AAC (.aac).

-Response: JSON (contains the URL to the AAC file on completion)
+Response: JSON for an asynchronous transcode job.
+The JSON will contain the URL to the AAC file on job completion.

 f=wav-riff